 Daler-Rowney System 3 Acrylic is available in two tube sizes: 75ml aluminium tube with large screw cap or 150ml flexible plastic tube with flip top, for ease of use.
 Daler-Rowney System 3 Acrylic is also available in 250ml, 500ml and 2.25l pots.
 The 250ml and 500ml sized wide-necked pots are soft, squeezable and stackable, with a flip-top lid which can also be unscrewed when larger quantities of paint are required.

 Which surfaces best support Acrylic paint?

-Daler-Rowney’s System 3 Acrylic Painting Pads, contain linen textured paper specifically designed for use with Daler-Rowney System 3 paints.
-However, its exceptional irregular textured surface offers ideal tooth for all acrylic colours on the market.
+Daler-Rowney’s System 3 Acrylic Painting Pads contain linen textured paper specifically designed for use with Daler-Rowney System 3 paints.
+However, its exceptionally irregular textured surface offers ideal teeth for all acrylic colours on the market.

 Which brushes are best for Acrylic paint?